Paul Goldschmidt Preview, Player Props: Cardinals vs. Braves

-After hitting .250 with a double, two home runs, six walks and five RBI in his past 10 games, Paul Goldschmidt and the St. Louis Cardinals face the Atlanta Braves (who will hand the ball to Mike Soroka) at 7:20 PM ET on Tuesday.
+Paul Goldschmidt -- batting .243 with a double, two home runs, six walks and five RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Atlanta Braves, with Spencer Strider on the mound, on September 6 at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Pirates.
+He had two hits (going 2-for-4 with an RBI) in his last game against the Braves.

 Paul Goldschmidt Game Info & Props vs. the Braves